 If you would like to preserve your Linode’s data before removing it from your account, you need to create an external backup.
 You may use the suggestions in our Backing Up Your Data guide for some examples of how to do this.

 When removing a Linode from your account that has been active for at least 24 hours, our systems automatically create a Linode Image from the backup.
-You may use this guide from our Community Questions site to restore this backup.
+You may use this post from our Community Questions site to restore this backup.